 The barge trip to the Wrigley Institute for Environmental Studies at the Isthmus on Catalina island takes approximately four hours.
 Barge trips are scheduled during calm seas, and timed so that the barge arrives on the island during high tide.

 Meanwhile, riders board the Catalina Express in San Pedro where they take a boat ride to Two Harbors.
 Once on the island, they grab a bite at Doug's Harbor Reef Restaurant and sip "Buffalo

 When the barge arrives, horse vans and equipment are trailered to Little Harbor where wranglers put the horses on picket lines and unload all the gear.
 The girls board vans bound for Little Harbor to set up camp, re-kindle old friendships, and meet the new FYGs (First Year Guests).
 The horses are fed and watered and settle in where they are cared for by our wranglers and ride veterinarian.

-Once settled in camp that evening, the girls enjoy hot showers, cocktails and appetizers, and the wonderful sounds of Catalina's Country Western band "Hot Off the Range," followed by a delicious catered meal to top off the night.
+Once settled in camp that evening, the girls enjoy hot showers, cocktails, appetizers, and a delicious catered meal to top off the night.

 After breakfast the following morning, riders saddle up and ride.
 Riders are given several choices based on the physical condition of the individual horse and rider.
 Rides vary from two hours to an all-day ride by way of Catalina's "Airport in the Sky," where riders stop to shop and grab a bite before heading back to base camp.